Diatomaceous Earth Wet: How to Use and Apply It Safely

 What Is Diatomaceous Earth?

 As someone who has used diatomaceous earth (DE) in both wet and dry applications, I can attest to its effectiveness as a natural pest control and household cleaner.
 But what exactly is diatomaceous earth?
-In this section, I will provide an overview of the composition and properties of DE, as well as the different types of DE available.
+In this section, I provide an overview of the composition and properties of DE, as well as the different types available.

 Composition and Properties